Penn-GTP/ITR_Seq2_public/README.md

 ## Getting Started

-This pipeline's scripts only "prepare" the running commands (cmds) and save them into the shell/bash files.
+This pipeline's scripts only "prepare" the running commands (cmds) and output them into the shell/bash files.
-After running these "prepare" scripts, you will need to run them either by directly typing their names, or "submitting" them via an LSF system such as `bsub` that is available on PMACS/HPC.
+After running these "prepare" scripts, you will need to run them either by directly execute the output files, or "submitting" them via an LSF system such as `bsub` that is available on PMACS/HPC.
-The "prepare" scripts will also check whether the output files already exist, and if yes, it will not override the existing files and instead generate "comment-out" commands that you can feel free to enable/disable them manually.
+The "prepare" scripts will also check whether the output files already exist, and if yes, it will not override the existing files and instead generate "commented-out" commands that you can feel free to enable/disable them manually.

 **Note:** If you are using this pipeine in an HPC environment, be sure to do any of these steps in an interactive node, initiated by typing `bsub -Is "bash"`.

 ### Create the experimental design config file

 You need to create a special tab-delimited config file to specify all the experimental designs for a given project (**PROJECT_ID**).
-You should do this by copying the template file `Template_ITR_Seq_experimental_design.conf` in this pipeline into your working directory, and fill/edit it with a text-editor or Excel/Libre-Office (choose csv/tsv mode), and save it to your working directory (assuming it is saved as `PROJECT_ID_EXP_DESIGN.conf`)
+You should do this by copying the template file `Template_ITR_Seq_experimental_design.conf` in this pipeline into your working directory, and fill/edit it with a text-editor or Excel/Libre-Office, and save it in tab-delimited format to your working directory (assuming it is saved as `PROJECT_ID_EXP_DESIGN.conf`)

-Each project-specific config file contains global options and per-sample local options, both are explained in the "comment lines" at the beginning of the template, while the global options are in all upper-cases, and the values are given in **GLOBAL\_OPT=GLOBAL\_VAL** format, and local options are given in corresponding tabel cells.
+Each project-specific config file contains global options and per-sample local options, both are explained in the "comment lines" at the beginning of the template, while the global options are in all upper-cases, and the values are given in **GLOBAL\_OPT=GLOBAL\_VAL** format, and local options are given in corresponding table cells.

 **Note:** If you are setting any of the working dir options below to values other than the current dir (./), you will have to create or link the directories manually before running this pipeline.